 Your credit score has a huge impact on how much you’ll pay for your home, both in terms of down payment and your interest rate.
 That’s why it’s important that you spend those seasoning periods rebuilding your credit as soon as your bankruptcy has been discharged.

 Creditors want to see that you are now making an effort to pay your bills on time and that you are managing your debt better.
-By making responsible choices every day after your bankruptcy, you’ll slowly rebuild your credit and your reputation as a trustworthy borrower.
+By making responsible choices every day after your bankruptcy, you can slowly rebuild your credit and your reputation as a trustworthy borrower.

-Rebuilding your credit after a bankruptcy takes time, but it also takes effort.
+Rebuilding credit after bankruptcy takes time, but it also takes effort.

-With just a little bit of strategy, you can create a comprehensive action plan to build a positive payment history and get that credit score up.
+With just a little bit of strategy, you can create a comprehensive action plan to build credit and get that credit score up.
 Then when you need financing help, you’ll be ready with a strong application that proves you are indeed creditworthy.